 When official ballots are available: Ballot materials will be sent to you as soon as ballots are available for a given election.
-Absentee ballots are available 30 days prior to Municipal Elections, 50 days prior to Primaries, and 60 days prior to General Elections.
+Absentee ballots are available 30 days prior to municipal elections for those municipalities that permit absentee voting, 50 days prior to statewide primaries, and 60 days prior to general elections.
 For any other type of election, ballots will be available 50 days prior to the election.
 After submitting a FPCA, military-overseas voters will receive a ballot for any election for which they are eligible during the year that the request is received.

 Federal Write-in Absentee Ballot (FWAB)

 The military-overseas voter may also elect to vote a FWAB in lieu of a regular ballot.
 In NC, military-overseas voters may use a FWAB application to register to vote, request an absentee ballot, and vote for all federal, state and local contest items for which the voter is eligible.
 The FWAB links above go to the Federal Voting Assistance Program, where voters will be led through a series of automated questions to set up the FWAB application.

 The voter can vote for any ballot items that would be on the regular ballot; however, the voter must obtain the choices for those ballot items.
 The voter can either obtain this information by contacting the board of elections, or by looking up his or her sample ballot on the State Board of Election main page.
 The FWAB is an official military-overseas ballot, so if you submit a FWAB, your county board of elections will not send you a regular ballot.

 Returning the Ballot